 Where can I find the Curriculum Guide for MEM?

-The curriculum guide contains a wealth of information about the MEM program.
+The curriculum guide contains a wealth of information about the MEM major.
 The most recent version is downloadable here.
 Inside you will find the listing of all required courses, a course map, and a check list so you can mark off all the courses you've taken.
 It also contains information about which courses are NOT eligible as electives or requirements, pre-requisites and term limitations, such as if a course is only offered in spring or only in fall.

 I tried to register and my account says I have an advising hold.
 What’s that?

 Many kinds of holds can prevent you from registering for classes.
 For a library hold, you should see the librarian.
 For a bursar hold, you should check your bursar account to see what you may owe the University.
 For an advising hold, you need to speak with your advisor.
 Advising holds are automatic every semester and cleared by meeting with your advisor.
 For freshmen and sophomores this is a one-on-one meeting, and for juniors and seniors on the Storrs campus, this is via a group advising session to which you were invited.
 In some cases, students miss these important emails from the MEM office and fail to attend an advising meeting.
-If you have not met with your advisor, you will have an advising hold until you to so.
+If you have not met with your advisor, you will have an advising hold until you do so.
 Please get in touch with your advisor as soon as possible to get this cleared up.